Neighborhood Opportunity Initiative

 Today, Eatonville is home to 2,300 people.
 Statistics on the Town of Eatonville show a community faced with obstacles, but conversations with residents reveal the dignity, vitality, and determination of residents.

-In 2016, Polis Institute was contracted to provide community engagement, leadership training, and data consulting services.
+In 2016 and in 2022, Polis Institute was contracted to provide community engagement, leadership training, and data consulting services.
 Polis Institute worked with community residents and partners for two years to increase the participation of residents in civic activities and a community health project.
 Polis delivered key services to amplify community outcomes:

 People First Engagement & Training